genshin-base/main-site/data/translated/builds/en.md

 [In-depth Guide](https://keqingmains.com/ganyu/) from Ganyu Mains + KQM

+# === characters.#ganyu.roles.#melt_dps.tips ===

+In some teams and situations, using Ganyu's Elemental Burst can be detrimental to overall damage due to stealing Pyro aura, thus reducing the amount of CAs melting.

 # === characters.#ganyu.roles.#melt_dps.notes ===

 Ganyu's Level 2 Charged Shot applies two instances Cryo as they do not share the same ICD, which allows you to trigger Melt reaction twice for both damage instances.
 Charged Attack will be the majority of her damage output while neglecting her Skill/Burst damage contribution for most scenarios.